lcurry/keycloak-react-js-example/README.md

     https://idp.int.identitysandbox.gov/.well-known/openid-configuration
 See documentation [here](https://developers.login.gov/oidc/getting-started/#auto-discovery )

+The Realm used for testing has been exported using a boot-time export of the realm (rather than from the admin console.)
+To import this realm 'MNG-TEST' you'd need to run command line import on startup of RH-SSO as described [here](https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.6/html/server_administration_guide/assembly-exporting-importing_server_administration_guide)

 4.
 NPM installed locally.
 With this repo cloned locally.
 Change directories to the root of this project.